DrRemai/DrRemai/README.md

 - **MSD** — a next-generation, general-purpose Discord bot built to compete with the best of today
 - **[msdbot.com](https://msdbot.com)** — the web interface and dashboard system for MSD
 - **[drremai.com](https://drremai.com)** — my personal website and portfolio, of sorts
-- **[Simple Tournament Platform](https://github.com/DrRemai/ahs-sportfest)** — a tournament platform built for my school's yearly sports event; built in two days, so large parts of it are vibe-coded with Claude *(open source)*
+- **[Simple Tournament Platform](https://github.com/DrRemai/ahs-sportfest)** — a tournament platform built for my school's yearly sports event; had to build in two days, so large parts of it are vibe-coded with Claude *(open source)*

 <br>